Disabled parking & Blue Badges - Frequently Asked QuestionsLast updated: 09 September 2013 10:37 UK

 Can I have a Blue Badge for my baby?

-A parent of a child who is less than three years old may apply for a badge for their child, if the child has a specific medical condition which means that they:
+A parent of a child who is less than three years old may apply for a badge for their child, if the child has a specific medical condition which means that either they:

 How long will it take to process my application?

-We will make every effort to deal with your application as quickly as possible.
-However due to the high number of applications received and the work involved in processing them, please allow up to 6 weeks for your application to be processed.
+We will make every effort to deal with your application as quickly as possible - however, due to the high number of applications received and the work involved to process them, please allow up to 6 weeks for your application to be processed.

 We can fast-track applications for applicants with a terminal illness.
 If you are applying for a Blue Badge under this criteria, please provide a letter from your GP, specialist or Macmillan nurse to confirm your diagnosis.

-My application has been refused; can I appeal against the decision?
+My application has been refused - can I appeal against the decision?

 Where can I use my Blue Badge in Portsmouth?